 Yellow Watermelons

-You can find these babies here in the states, but not as commonly as in Taiwan.
+You can actually also find Yellow Watermelons here in the states, but not as commonly as in Taiwan.
 These yellow-interior watermelons are in any of the grocery stores in Taiwan.
-They taste just like the red version, but looks unique, and for some reason I feel fancier eating them…
+Yellow watermelons have a sweeter, honey-like flavor compared to their red counter parts, but nutrition wise, they are basically the same!

 Taiwanese Guavas